quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 Ignore ECN:

-: An single bit field representing a boolean truth value.
+: A single bit field representing a boolean truth value.
 This field is set to `true` by an endpoint that does not wish to receive an immediate acknowledgement when the peer observes ECN marking ({{reordering}}).
   0 represenets 'false' and 1 represents 'true'.